Chris Dawes (Jamaican footballer)

-Christopher Dawes (born 31 May 1974 in Kingston, Jamaica) is a retired Jamaican footballer.
+Christopher Dawes (born 31 May 1974) is a retired Jamaican footballer.
 He was known to be very disciplined, a good passer of the ball and a tight man-marker.

 Club career

 Nicknamed 'Simba', Dawes has played as a defender or midfielder, starting his career at Jamaican club Galaxy F.C. and having a brief spell at Belgian Fourth Division club SVD Handzame in 1996.
 In 2001, he signed for MLS club MetroStars only to be traded to Colorado Rapids for a 2002 draft pick.
 Dawes returned to Jamaica in 2002 joining May Pen based club Hazard United and had a brief stint with Village United before returning to the previous club, now relocated and called Portmore United.
 He retired in 2006 to become a coach.

 International career

 He also played for the Jamaica national football team and was a participant at the 1998 FIFA World Cup.
 He played his last international in 2001 against Costa Rica and earned over 60 caps for the Reggae Boyz.
 He scored once in a 2000 friendly match against Cayman Islands, which Jamaica won by 6–0.